Breast Cancer Detection Using CNN in Python

 pandas for loading and manipulating the data.

 NumPy is used for working with arrays.
-It also has functions for working in domain of linear algebra, fourier transform and matrices.
+It also has functions for linear algebra, fourier transforms, and matrices.

 pyplot from matplotlib is used to visualize the results.